eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 deny the presentation of requested attributes.
 More details on selective disclosure and User approval can be found in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).
-2. **Mandatory Relying Party Registration of Requested Attributes** – The Regulation mandates that each Relying Party register the attributes it intends to request from Users.
+2. **Mandatory Relying Party Registration of Requested Attributes** – The [European Digital Identity Regulation] mandates that each Relying Party register the attributes it intends to request from Users.
 According to [CIR 2024/2982], these registered attributes must be included in a Relying Party registration certificate, which the Wallet Unit uses to verify the legitimacy of the request and inform the User accordingly.
 This transparency ensures that Users can make an informed decision about whether to approve or deny the presentation of the requested attributes.
 More details on this requirement can be found in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
-3. **Attestation Provider Disclosure Policy Enforcement** – The Regulation also mandates that Attestation Providers can embed a disclosure policy within their attestations.
+3. **Attestation Provider Disclosure Policy Enforcement** – the [European Digital Identity Regulation] also mandates that Attestation Providers can embed a disclosure policy within their attestations.
 This policy may include rules governing whether the Attestation Provider approves the presentation of certain attributes to an authenticated